fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

 So, now let's start and see what happens.

 # Create the .NET Lambda serverless project
 To create the .NET Lambda project, you can use the AWS .NET Core CLI.
-So we first needs to install the required templates:
+So we first needs to install the required templates.
+Open your command line tool, or terminal on MacOS, and use the `dotnet new -i` command to install the Lambda Project Templates:

 ```
 dotnet new -i Amazon.Lambda.Templates